Sunflower16/Projects/Propensity Score Matching.md

 #### Challenge
 1. Multiple groups: Six-group comparison, instead of two.
+But the current default model in the R packages is binomial logistic regression to calcualte propensity score, not supporting multinomial logistic regression.
 2. Covariate selection: A long list of potential covariates (theorety driven decision)
-3. Most are categorical variables
-4: Sample size variates across groups
+3. Sample size variates across groups
+4: Most are categorical variables

 #### Strategy
+1.

 ## Method description
 Propensity Score Matching (PSM) is